 Education officers have a vital role in shaping the learning experience in colleges.
 This is especially the case at a time of dramatic change, as recent years have seen, and therefore support to such officers is a crucial process to which sparqs can contribute.

 This means, initially, that induction for such officers requires a clear approach at institutional level, shaped by staff in quality, management and student engagement roles plus of course outgoing education officers.
-To that end we have produced a guide to developing an effective education officer induction (currently being updated for 2022-23!).
+To that end we have produced a guide to developing an effective education officer induction (currently being updated during 2022-23).